Mokuhanga japanese woodblock prints

 In Japanese "moku" means wood and "hanga" means print, therefore mokuhanga is the Japanese term for woodblock print.

 Coming originally from China, woodblock printing was mastered in Japan.
-Originally, prints were produced by carving the key outlines and painting on top to produce full colour images.
+Originally, prints were produced by carving the key outlines and painting on top to create full-colour images.
 However, in the Edo era, the art of multicoloured printing was mastered and became widely available to the general public.

-Today there are very few masters on this craft.
+Today there are very few masters of this craft.